-He is the author of The Primitive Observatory (Southern Illinois University Press, 2016), winner of the 2014 Crab Orchard Series in Poetry First Book Award.
-His poems have appeared or are forthcoming in Abyss & Apex, Fearsome Critters, IDK Magazine, Impossible Archetype, The Operating System, Otoliths, and elsewhere.
+He is the author of The Primitive Observatory (Southern Illinois University Press, 2016), winner of the 2014 Crab Orchard Series in Poetry First Book Award, and The Ceremonial Armor of the Impostor (Weasel Press, forthcoming).
+His poems have appeared or are forthcoming in Abyss & Apex, Across the Margin, Door is a Jar, Fearsome Critters, Impossible Archetype, The Operating System, Otoliths, and elsewhere.

 Image: Gregory Kimbrell portrait, 2018, photo by Ashley Grantham/Self-portrait as Mu, 2019